tytydraco/yessleep/out/At_the_edge_of_Society_there_are_friendly_people_and_unfit_people_Part_One.md

 He watched the glass, in the same way it’d developed patterns earlier as rain dripped gently down its smooth frame, cry out with pitched crunches as veins of impending shattering began to bloom out from where it was struck.
 The man worked like a drum, eyes never on Cullen, but on the wall on the other side of the room, where the door that brought Cullen to his work space also could bring him back into civilization.
 Into proper, structured Society.

 Cullen hit a button.
 An alarm went off.
-Bigsby’s voice called in security.
+Ron’s voice called in security.
 Cullen himself did not unsheathe his firearm, having no idea if it could protect him or if it’d just make matters exponentially worse.
 By the time he drew it, the man had begun to shatter his skull inwards, his forehead a bloody pulp, cuts running healthy typical red down his jaws.
 Only when he was about to break through did he finally look Cullen in the eye, since by then it didn’t matter.

 He smiled his perfectly flawed smile.
 He reared his head back, Cullen’s heart pounding, ready to shatter the most important formality he subscribed to: the concept of barriers.